Component: Form management - Data management

 Enum data type

-- In case data type of the custom field is Enum, in the Related setting section, you must define the set of Enum values.
+- If the data type of the custom field is Enum, in the Related setting section, you must define the set of Enum values.

-- The set of values is a list with 2 columns to input the value for: Label, and Value.
+- The set of values is a list with 2 columns to input values for: Label and Value.

-- Label is used as displayed name of the Enum value on UI of the rendered form.
+- Label is used as the display name of the Enum value in the UI of the rendered form.

-- Value is used as saved data in backend.
-Value must not contain spaces, and special characters.
+- Value is used as the saved data in the backend.
+The value must not contain spaces or special characters.

-- For example, it is a field called Industry in an application form.
-The field is a dropdown list field with values, like: Agriculture, Resource, Engineering and high-tech.
-So, when configuring the custom field, the field should have Enum data type, Select field type.
-And in advanced settings, it should have the Enum values as the following:
+- For example, consider a field called Industry in an application form.
+The field is a dropdown list with values such as Agriculture, Resource, Engineering and high-tech.
+So, when configuring the custom field, the field should have the Enum data type and Select field type.
+And in advanced settings, it should have the Enum values as follows:

 - (Label) Agriculture, (Value) agriculture